Shiriny24/colossus/docs/source/halo_profile.rst

 the correlation-function outer term).
 Once a composite profile has been created, the outer terms are automatically taken into account in all functions such as density, surface density, etc.
 For details on the available outer terms and their parameters, please see :doc:`halo_profile_outer`.
+Note that in this particular case, the correlation function becomes negative at large radii; thus, the integration depth must be limited when computing the surface density.

 ---------------
 Fitting